Heating Plates for Chick Brooders

 - Uses much less electricity.
-Only 22 watts (66 for the larger plate) vs 175 or 250 watts for a heat lamp.
+Only 15 watts (66 for the larger plate) vs 175 or 250 watts for a heat lamp.

-The rugged plate cover (optional) prevents older chicks from perching on top and fouling the unit with droppings.
-However, the plate can be hand-washed to remove dust and debris.
+The rugged plate cover (optional and sold above) prevents older chicks from perching on top and fouling the unit with droppings.
+However, the plate can be hand-washed (do not submerge in water) to remove dust and debris.

 How to Use

-When the heating plate is plugged directly into the outlet, the red light comes on and stays on.
-When it is plugged into the heating plate temperature controller (#540229), it will blink based on the min/max adjustment.
+When it is plugged into the Heating Plate Temperature Controller, it will blink based on the min/max adjustment.
 Slow blink toward minimum and quicker toward max.
 If you turn it all the way up, it will come on full time.